 Stuart has been fortunate to work with clients where he has been able to hone his expertise at both ends of the spectrum.
 As part of his day-to-day work, Stuart regularly deals with technologies including vehicles, printers, refrigeration systems, compressors, audio equipment, and medical devices (including tissue marking and retracting, vessel harvesting, inhalers, syringes, and spinal fixation).

 He also drafts and prosecutes applications that are related to the associated software for such technologies, including control algorithms for printers (such as 3D printing software), vehicles, and display technology including user interfaces (for example, to enable the monitoring of user athletic performance) and business-based inventions.
 In this way, Stuart is able to provide comprehensive advice on the many ways in which clients may protect each aspect of their inventions.

 He has been involved in a number of Opposition/Appeals at the EPO for a leading producer in farming machinery and maintains a strong interest in the Opposition and Appeal process at the EPO.

 Stuart entered the patent profession in 2013 after graduating from the University of Cambridge with a Master of Advanced Studies in Mathematics (Theoretical Physics) and qualified as a UK and European Patent Attorney in 2017.
-He became a Senior Associate in 2019.
+He became a Senior Associate in 2019 and Partner in 2022.
 He speaks Japanese at an intermediate level and is constantly seeking to improve his language skills by attending weekly lessons with a private tutor.
 He regularly travels to Japan to visit clients, present at seminars, attend conferences, and to see more of the country when on holiday.